njberejan/traffic-simulation/README.md

 * Drivers will randomly (10% chance each second) slow by 2 m/s.
 * This section of road is one lane going one way.

+The purpose was to build the simulator using Python class objects, then to graph traffic patters run during the simulation.

 Please find our findings in the Jupyter Notebook file titled "TrafficSimulation.ipynb".